ga-wdi-quizzes/week-06/README.md

 ```

 ```
-The first creates a new Rails project in a new directory called tunr (well, I guess it would do it in an existing directory called tunr), using whatever Rail's default database is (not postgresql)
+The first creates a new Rails project in a new directory called tunr (well, I guess it could do it in an existing directory called tunr), using whatever Rail's default database is (not postgresql)

 The second creates a new Rails project in the current directory, using postgresql instead of the default.
 ```